sknebel/AutoAuth/AutoAuth.md

 #### External Token Callback

-If the token was successfully obtained, the callback to the client contains the same information as the Access Token Callback, but with the `state` parameter value submitted by the client in the External Token Request, and additionally the `base_uri` and `realm` the token is for.
+If the token was successfully obtained, the callback to the client contains the same information as the Access Token Callback, but with the `state` parameter value submitted by the client in the External Token Request, and the `realm` the token is for added.

 The client can now use the token to make queries.